impact-hiv/NepidemiX/doc/tutorial.rst

    {status:S} -> {status:I} = NN({status:I}) * beta
    {status:I} -> {status:S} = delta

-You can probably figure out what most of this definition is by just looking at it, but if there's anything that seems unclear, don't worry, we'll go through process specifications in a minute.
+You can probably figure out what most of this definition is by just looking at it, but if there's anything that seems unclear, don't worry, we'll go through process specifications later in :ref:`ref-process-def`.

 First, however, I'll show you how to run the SIS process on a network by writing a simulation configuration file.